pujols/OSU_CSE_5523_2022AU/HW_1_programming_set/HW_1_programming/Readme.md

 * You will implement KNN for "binary" classification in this question.
 The data are images of digits 1 and 8.
 You are to amend your implementation into `KNN.py`.

 * There are many sub-functions in `KNN.py`.
 You can ignore all of them but `def distance(x_test, x_train, dis_metric)`, `def KNN(x_test, X, Y, K, dis_metric)`, and `def main(args)`.
 In `main(args)`, you are to implement the leave-one-out cross-validation to find the `best_dis_metric` from ["L1", "L2", "cosine"], the `best_K` from [1, 3, 5, 7, 9, 11, 13, 15, 17], and the corresponding `best_val_accuracy` and `test_accuracy`.<br/>

+* The accuracy is "average 1[y_n = predict_y_n]".
+That is, when an example is correctly classified, you get 1; otherwise, 0.
+You then average this over all data.

+The data X is in the column form: i.e., a column is a data instance.

 ## Coding (15/20 pts):